ludovic-juniper/juniper-ssr-catalog-deploy/README.md

 To run the software, the following resources are required:
 * 3 subnets in your VPC : one for private/public Link1 (WAN1), one for private/public link2 (WAN2), one for local side (LAN1)
 * All 3 interfaces are configured with IP Spoofing enabled through the deployment process
-* SSH key that is used to reach the vSRX mgmt IP through SSH
+* SSH key that is used to reach the SSR Inband MGMT IP through SSH
 * one or more security-groups to apply to the 3 subnets
 * A floating-IP is created and attached to the first interface (WAN1) through the deployment process